-Additional coursework or dissertation – 16 credit hours
+Additional coursework or dissertation – 16 redit hours

 A minimum of 72 credit hours beyond the baccalaureate degree, of which there must be a minimum of 36 hours of coursework at the 6000 level without counting Independent Study or Special Topics courses and a minimum of 20 hours of dissertation.
-A minimum of 18 hours of coursework is required in the student's area of specialization and there must be at least 6 hours of mathematics or statistics and 6 hours of coursework outside the major area of specialization.
-All students are required to fulfill the 12 credit hours of core course requirements as outlined below.
+A minimum of 21 hours of coursework is required in the student's area of specialization and there must be at least 6 hours of mathematics or statistics and 6 hours of coursework outside the major area of specialization.
+All students are required to fulfill the 9 credit hours of core course requirements as outlined below.
 Courses completed for a Master’s degree from another institution may count towards a maximum of 24 credit hours of coursework for the Ph.D. degree only if the transcript shows that the degree requirements were similar to USF and the student did not already get credit for the identical courses at USF.
 A qualifying examination must be passed before admission to doctoral candidacy.